zenglg/unvme/README.md

     $ make model_tpc
     $ make model_cs

+The Makefile.def file is provided for the user to specify the default model to build when running:

+    $ make

 Make will keep track of the last model built and will default to that model before using the DEFAULT_MODEL setting in Makefile.def.

-When building model_apc or model_tpc, make will produce the 'libunvme.a' library.
-When building the model_cs, make will also produce a 'unvme' executable to be run as a service.
+When building model_apc or model_tpc, make will produce a 'libunvme.a' library.
+When building the model_cs, make will produce a 'libunvme.a' library and a 'unvme' executable which is the driver to be run as a service.

+If the model_cs is built, then the service needs to be run specifying a list of mapped vfio devices as its arguments, i.e. prior to applications.
+For example:

+    $ src/unvme /dev/vfio/X /dev/vfio/Y ...

+The UNVMe runtime log messages will be saved in /dev/shm/unvme.log.

-Before running any UNVMe application, the user must run the setup script once to bind the devices to vfio using the following command:
+Before running the UNVMe service or applications, the user must first run the setup script once to bind the NVMe to vfio devices using the following
+command:

     $ test/unvme-setup

 To reset the devices to the default NVMe kernel space drivers, run command:

     $ test/unvme-setup reset

-If model_cs is built, then the service needs to be run first with a list of mapped vfio devices as its arguments.
-For example:

-    $ src/unvme /dev/vfio/X /dev/vfio/Y ...

-The UNVMe runtime log messages are saved in /dev/shm/unvme.log.

 Applications and Tests